Honda NSX (second generation): NSX Type S (2022)

-On August 14, 2021, the first NSX Type S – VIN #001 out of 350 – was auctioned to Rick Hendrick (same buyer of the first production NSX, which was auctioned back in 2016) for US$1.1 million at Mecum's Daytime Auction, which was held during the Monterey Car Week.
+On 14 August 2021, the first NSX Type S – VIN #001 out of 350 – was auctioned to Rick Hendrick (same buyer of the first production NSX, which was auctioned back in 2016) for US$1.1 million at Mecum's Daytime Auction, which was held during the Monterey Car Week.
 All proceeds were donated to charitable organizations, including the Center of Science and Industry (COSI).
 All 300 Type S models in the United States were reserved with deposits within 24 hours of the car's launch, with a waiting list that includes more than 100 people.
 Applications for purchase in Japan began on 2 September 2021, with Japanese deliveries beginning in July 2022.
 Production of the NSX Type S began in January 2022.
 North American deliveries began in February 2022.
 Also, Acura Canada and Make-A-Wish Foundation held an online private auction for the first Type S out of 15 reserved Canadian Type S vehicles.
-The car led to a bid of US$306,364.90, won by Luc Girard and Geneviève Hardy.
+The car led to a bid of US$306,364.90, won by Luc Giard and Geneviève Hardy.
 This was the largest, one-time, single donation the Make-A-Wish ever received.
 All of the proceeds were led to help children with critical illnesses.